Rabellion/ArchIntent/CONTRIBUTING.md

 - Release notes
 - Project documentation

-Thank you for contributing to ArchIntent AI Microservice! 🎉
+Thank you for contributing to ArchIntent! 🎉